 Focus of Study to fulfill the remaining

-Adult and Continuing Education (18 semester credits)
+Adult Education and Training (18 semester credits)

 This course examines the theory and research of andragogy, with an emphasis on the historical influences, practical applications, and critical analysis.
 Topics include fields of practice, schools of thought, clarification of concepts, and emerging issues and challenges.

 This course examines a variety of learning and teaching strategies to enhance adult learning.
 Students analyze methods suited for adult learning in different settings, apply knowledge of adult learning theories, and explore ways in which adults learn critical thinking.

 This course focuses on theories and processes of measuring student learning in post-secondary educational settings to evaluate the effectiveness of academic programs.
 Students explore accreditation procedures and standards, instructional approaches, engagement strategies, and management of instructional environments.